Harrow, Victoria

 Harrow is a town in the Wimmera region of western Victoria, Australia.
 The town is located in the Shire of West Wimmera local government area, 391 kilometres north west of the state capital Melbourne, overlooking the Glenelg River valley.
-At the 2016 census, Harrow and the surrounding area had a population of 200.
+At the 2021 Australian census, Harrow and the surrounding area had a population of 184 with a median age of 49.